NIFAA’s Mission

 • The lawmaker knows that the group will deliver votes to its endorsed candidate

-for his or her district on Election Day.
+for his district on Election Day.

 Top